core-wg/href/draft-ietf-core-href.md

   "IP-literal" rule ({{Section 3.2.2 of RFC3986@-uri}}).

   {: #zone-id-issue}
-  Any zone-id is appended to the string; the details for how this is done are currently in flux in the URI specification: {{Section 2 of -zone}} uses percent-encoding and a separator of "%25", while proposals for a future superseding zone-id specification document (such as {{-zonebis}}) are being prepared; this also leads to a modified "IP-literal" rule as specified in these documents.
+  The inclusion of zone-ids {{-zone-orig}} in URIs has a complex history and currently has no interoperable representation (the previous specification for this, {{-zone-old}}, is now obsoleted by
+  {{-zone-ui}}; more background information is available in {{-zone-info}}).
+  The CRI specification does not define a conversion from a CRI containing a zone-id to a URI.
-  While the discussion about the representation of zone-id information in URIs is ongoing, CRIs maintain a position in the grammar for it (`zone-id`).
+  As keeping a zone-id with an IP address in a URI turned out to be useful while {{-zone-old}} was in effect, CRIs maintain a position in the grammar to optionally store a `zone-id`.
-  This can be used by consenting implementations to exchange zone information without being concerned by the ambiguity at the URI syntax level.
+  This can be used by consenting CRI implementations to exchange zone information without being concerned by the lack of a specification at the URI syntax level.
-  The assumption is that the present specification (1) either will be updated eventually to obtain consistent URI conversion of zone-id information (2) or there will be no representation of zone-id information in URIs.
+  The goal is to achieve approximate feature parity with the zone-id support in {{-6991bis}}, which also contains further clarifications on the use of zone-ids with IP addresses.

   If the CRI reference contains a `port` item, the port subcomponent consists of the value of that item in decimal